Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Experiments

 \subsection{Colexification identification}

-We first evaluate how well \networkone performs at identifying colexification patterns.
-We use CLICS, a database of cross-lingual colexifications, as the gold standard.
+\seclabel{colex_identification} We first evaluate how well \networkone performs at identifying colexification patterns.
+We use CLICS \citep{list_johann_mattis_2018_1194088, list2018clics2,rzymski2020database}, a database of colexifications, as the gold standard.
 Each node in CLICS is a concept expressed in English.
 In \networkone, we use English lemmata as expressions of concepts whereas CLICS also includes short noun phrases.
 We only consider the common concepts, i.e., concepts that are expressed as English words and occur in both CLICS and \networkone.
-For each start concept $s$ in the common concepts $P$, let $T(s)$ be the neighbors in CLICS, i.e., a set of concepts that have a colexification relation with the start concept and $C(s)$ be the neighbors in \networkone.
-Then we compute the recall for this start concept as ${| T(s) \cap C(s)|}/{| T(s)|}$.
-To have a global view of how many colexification patterns we successfully identify, we report the micro average recall (MicroRec.): $\frac{\sum_{s \in P} |T(s) \cap C(s)|}{\sum_{s \in P} |T(s)|}$ and macro average recall (MacroRec.): $\sum_{s \in P} \frac{|T(s) \cap C(s)|}{|T(s)| |P|}$.
-We also show the average number of incorrect (not present in CLICS) colexifications per concept (\#aw\_colex), i.e., $\sum_{s \in P}\frac{ |C(s) - T(s)|}{|P|}$.
-The results are shown in Table \ref{tab:colexification_identification}.
+For each start concept $s$ in the common concepts $P$, let $T(s)$ be the neighbors in CLICS, i.e., a set of concepts that have a colexification relation with $s$ and $C(s)$ be the neighbors in \networkone.
+Then we compute the recall for $s$ as ${| T(s) \cap C(s)|}/{| T(s)|}$.
+To have a global view of the performance, we report the micro average recall (MicroRec.): macro average recall (MacroRec.): and the average number of incorrect (not present in CLICS) colexifications per concept (\#aw\_colex): \#aw\_colex has a similar function to precision.
+We do not use precision as a measure because it can underestimate the performance, as many patterns included in \networkone can actually be correct (see \secref{investigation} for examples).
+The \#aw\_colex measure can better and more directly reflect how the exact number of ``incorrect'' patterns per concept changes with respect to the value of $\lambda$.
+Results are shown in Table \ref{tab:colexification_identification}.